Quickscribe Services Ltd.

 Canada has a number of regulations that intersect with the Patent Act and the drug approval process.
 These regulations inform the business decisions that innovative companies must make when bringing a new drug to market in Canada.

 In this insight, we highlight the importance of communication between a company's patent and regulatory groups at each step of the drug development process, and how the engagement of a Canadian patent agent well versed in these systems, or with access to a lawyer who practices in this area, can help companies make the most informed decisions.
-Read the full article by Beverley Moore, Jennifer Raoul, Chantal Saunders, Zosia Zielinski with Borden Ladner Gervais LLP.
+Read the full article by Beverley Moore, Jennifer Raoul, Chantal Saunders and Zosia Zielinski with Borden Ladner Gervais LLP.

 Act or Regulation Affected Effective Date Amendment Information